Protecting your data should be a top priority

 What if you string together the names of all my favorite sports teams?
 Nope.

 You have to introduce the element of randomness to ensure that your passphrase is secure.
-One way to do that is by using the Diceware method.
+According to The Intercept, one way to do that is by using the Diceware method.
 While there are randomizer applications available, Diceware tasks you with downloading a list of words, each with a corresponding five-digit code.
-To select the words that will make up your passphrase, you literally roll five six-sided dice and match the results to the corresponding word.
-The more words you pick, the more secure your passphrase (seven words is generally accepted to be an NSA level of security).
+To select the words that will make up your passphrase, you roll five six-sided dice and match the results to the corresponding word.
+The more words you pick, the more secure your passphrase (The Intercept notes that seven words is generally accepted to be an NSA level of security).

 Here’s one of the best things about passphrases: they’re much easier to remember than the string of letters and numbers.
 If a program requires you use one of those types of passwords, then you could always find a password manager software.
 The really nice thing about many password manager programs—aside from storing all those impossible-to-remember passwords—is that they can be secured using a passphrase.